Cuates/windowsinstall/package_installer/README.md

 - Installs Chocolatey if needed (for `choco`)
 - Checks if Python is installed via Winget
 - If missing, installs the latest Python 3.x version dynamically via Winget
-- Instructs user to restart terminal after Python install
+- Instructs the user to restart the terminal after Python installation
 - Runs the Python script to install packages from the selected `.txt` file
 - Skips already-installed packages
 - Logs all actions to `install_packages.log`